nehaljwani/team.exiv2.org/book/IMaEA.md

 | $ ./tvisitor I path   | $ exiv2 -pi path | Print IPTC data |
 | $ ./tvisitor U path   | $ exiv2 -pa --undefined path | Show unknown tags |

-There's a deliberate bug in the code in tvisitor.cpp.
-The class Tiff does not know how to recover the XMP/xml.
-You the reader, can investigate a fix.
-You will find the solution in the code in the Exiv2 library.

 Let's see the recursive version in action:

 ```bash